 When it comes to doing nursing math, which is essentially figuring out dosage amounts, the absolute best, easiest and most foolproof way to do it is by using dimensional analysis.
 You may remember it from your chemistry class and loved it even then ;-).
 In this post I will show you how to use dimensional analysis to solve any dosage calculation, even the tricky weight-based ones.

-Level 1 Dimensional Analysis: Piece of Cake
+Level 1 Dimensional Analysis

 We’ll start at level 1….super easy ones to give you a feel for the technique.
 Ready?
 Your order reads:

 In dimensional analysis, you always start with what’s ordered.
 In this case it’s 650 mg of acetaminophen.
 You will write this as a fraction, with 650 on top and 1 on the bottom like so:

 Next, you need to know what dosage amounts your medication comes in.
 This is known as the conversion factor.
 In the case of good ol’ Tylenol, we check our blister pack and see that it’s 325 mg per tablet.
 The next step is to add the conversion factor also as a fraction.
 Since mg is at the top of our first fraction, it will go on the bottom of our next one so that they cancel each other out.
 Like so: